Western Red Cedar

 Durable – class 2 – long lasting when properly treated.

 Low shrinkage factor, resistant to warping, twisting & checking.

 Planes and sands clearly.
 Machines well.
 Small cutting resistance, but can fray during cross cutting.
 Easy to nail with stainless or galvanised nails, glues well.

 Good finishing properties due to its lack of pitch and resin extractions.
 This enables it to take a variety of coatings including paints and stains exceptionally well, provided it is primed.
 It also polishes well.

-Illingworth Ingham (M/cr) Ltd offer clear grade Western Red Cedar, supplied with a smooth finish and suitable where a formal appearance is required.
-We also offer a wide variety of timber cladding patterns for panelling and moulding or we can custom produce to your requirements.
+Illingworth Ingham (M/cr) Ltd offer a wide variety of timber cladding patterns for panelling and moulding or we can custom produce to your requirements.

 PEFC available on request